top of page

 While SS7 vulnerabilities remain a challenge, by following these guidelines, you can significantly reduce your risk of falling victim to attacks and protect your personal information.

-Question: Does adding +XXX country codes by the customers / users help defend against SS& vulnerabilities?
+Q: Does adding +XXX country codes by user help defend against SS7 threats?

 As a phone user: Using + country codes (+61 ) for phone numbers alone does not prevent or mitigate SS7 vulnerabilities.
 While dialing with the international format (including the +country code) ensures that numbers are routed correctly, it does not address the inherent security weaknesses in the SS7 protocol itself.